Updated: 16 hours ago

 2. Label the spine of the binder with the same information listed in step one.

-3. As the first page of the binder, display a copy of your child’s nationally standardized test scores.
+3. On the first page of the binder, display a copy of your child’s nationally standardized test scores.

 4. Next, insert a list of curricula used for each subject.